Mixed-race Brazilian: White/Black

 According to some historians, Portuguese settlers in Brazil used to prefer to marry Portuguese-born females.
 If not possible, the second option were Brazilian-born females of recent Portuguese background.
 The third option were Brazilian-born women of distant Portuguese ancestry.
 However, the number of White females in Brazil was very low during the Colonial period, causing a large number of interracial relationships in the country.

-White/Black relationships in Brazil started as early as the first Africans were brought as slaves in 1550 where many portuguese men starting marrying black women.
+White/Black relationships in Brazil started as early as the first Africans were brought as slaves in 1550 where multiple Portuguese men starting marrying black women.
 The Mulattoes (people of White/Black ancestry) were also enslaved, though some children of rich aristocrats and owners of gold mines were educated and became important people in Colonial Brazil.
 Probably, the most famous case was Chica da Silva, a mixed-race Brazilian slave who married a rich gold mine owner and became one of the richest people in Brazil.

 Other mulattoes largely contributed to Brazil's culture: Aleijadinho (sculptor and architect), Machado de Assis (writer), Lima Barreto (writer), Chiquinha Gonzaga (composer), etc.

 In 1835, Blacks would have made up the majority of Brazil's population, according to a more recent estimate quoted by Thomas Skidmore.
 In 1872, their number was shown to be much smaller according to the census of that time, outnumbered by pardos and Whites.

 According to a genetic study with about 200 limited samples, 86% of Brazilians would have, at least, 10% of Black African genes.